idleberg/Bootstrap-Listr/README.md

 #### init, setup, make

-Several gulp tasks are now available to build your local Listr app.
+Several [Gulp](http://gulpjs.com/) tasks are now available to build your local Listr app.
 You would usually follow these steps to do so:

     # create and populate "app/"
     gulp init